-India Heart Disease, Causes and Solutions
+India: Heart Disease, Causes, and the Solutions

 India is in the midst of a crisis: An epidemic of heart disease.
 This is a great burden.
-The main risk factor contributing to the increased in heart disease are lifestyle issues especially diet.
+The main risk factor contributing to the increased in heart disease are lifestyle issues, especially diet.
 In this article, we will discuss the risk factors of heart disease in the Indian community.
 We will also address some solutions.

 There are 1.3 billion people living in India.
 They have many different cultures and lifestyles.
 Therefore, it has been challenging to determine the exact causes of the increase in cardiac disease.
 Cardiovascular disease is the leading cause of death in India.